vitaly-t/sub-events/extras/README.md

 ```

 For multi-argument events, use `fromEmitterArgs` instead, which accepts
-an optional tuple type for the list of event arguments:
+an optional tuple type for the event arguments:

 ```ts
 import {fromEmitterArgs} from 'sub-events/ext';